Overweight People’s Health Risks

 Inadequate Nutrition also contributes to being Overweight!

 When the body lacks needed nutrients, it signals the brain that we need to eat... in the hopes that in whatever food we eat will be found the nutrients that the body needs.
-For some people... the reason they are overweight is purely and simply that they have been overeating... because their body has literally been demanding that they eat in order to satisfy these cravings for missing nutrients
+In animals this is called “cribbing”.
+For some people... the reason they are overweight is purely and simply because their body has literally been demanding that they eat in order to satisfy these cravings for missing nutrients.
+Unless, they start eating nutritionally dense foods, instead of nutritionally empty foods, there is no hope for these people.

 Being Overweight Increases the Likelihood of Virtually Every Disease and Lowers One’s Life Expectancy